What is the OCDS and why use it?¶

 Introduce the Open Contracting Data Standard (OCDS)

 Describe the relationship between the OCDS and open contracting

-There are three concepts behind the OCDS: Open Contracting, Open Data, and Data Standard.
+There are three concepts behind the Open Contracting Data Standard:

-Data standards define the structure and meaning of data in order to resolve ambiguity and help systems and people interpret it.
+A Data Standard defines the structure and meaning of data in order to resolve ambiguity and help systems and people interpret it.

 The OCDS builds on all three of these concepts, and the ultimate goal of the OCDS is to help deliver open contracting using standardized open data.
 The OCDS describes how to publish data and documents for the procurement of goods, works, and services.
 It makes contracting data available for anyone to use, modify, and share, for any purpose.

 The OCDS can be adapted to meet your needs.
 Whether purchasing medicines, running a municipal recycling program or building an airport, the OCDS helps you organize and publish all relevant data and documents during the process.

 The OCDS is not an electronic procurement system or database.
 But it can inform how data is collected, stored and published in these systems.
 The OCDS can help make sure that the contracting data you collect and publish meet global best practices and are fit-for-purpose to meet the needs of a range of different users.

 The OCDS helps to increase transparency, enables deeper analysis of contracting data, and facilitates the use of data by a wide range of stakeholders.
 Academic research shows that improved openness and transparency is good for public integrity, value for money and competition when it is linked to systemic changes that allow people to use the information.
 More than 50 countries and cities, from Argentina to Zambia, are pursuing open contracting reforms to make public procurement fairer and more efficient.

 To facilitate publication of contracting data to meet a variety of needs, the OCDS provides: